charmoniumQ/thesis/prelim_text/README.md

 | @wangAssessingRestoringReproducibility2021    | 3,740[^w-note]   | Jupyter notebooks  | GitHub                         | Crash-free execution                         | 19%          |
 | @trisovicLargescaleStudyResearch2022          | 2,109[^t-note]   | R scripts          | Harvard Dataverse              | Crash-free execution                         | 12%          |

-: Prior works characterizing empirical reproudcibility. {#tbl:empirical}
+: Prior works characterizing empirical reproducibility. {#tbl:empirical}

-[^cb-note]: We consider the total sample to be only those papers whose results were backed by code, did not require special hardware, and were not excluded due to overlapping author lists, since those are the only ones Collberg and Proebsting attempted to reproduce.
+[^cb-note]: I consider the total sample to be only those papers whose results were backed by code, did not require special hardware, and were not excluded due to overlapping author lists, since those are the only ones Collberg and Proebsting attempted to reproduce.
 I am considering OK<30 and OK>30 as "reproducible crash-free building" because codes labelled OK>Author were not actually reproduced on a new system [@collbergRepeatabilityComputerSystems2016].

-[^t-note]: We consider the total samples to be the set of *un-repaired* codes, since those are the ones that actually exist publicly.
+[^t-note]: I consider the total samples to be the set of *un-repaired* codes, since those are the ones that actually exist publicly.
 Also, we *include* codes for which the time limit was exceeded; reproduction was attempted and not successf in those conditions.

-[^p-note]: We consider the total sample to be only notebooks that were valid, pure Python, and had an unambiguous order, since those are the ones Pimentel et al. attempt to reproduce [@pimentelLargeScaleStudyQuality2019.]
+[^p-note]: I consider the total sample to be only notebooks that were valid, pure Python, and had an unambiguous order, since those are the ones Pimentel et al. attempt to reproduce [@pimentelLargeScaleStudyQuality2019.]

-[^w-note]: We consider the total sample to be only notebooks that had dependency information and used Python 3.5 or later, since those are the only ones Wang et al. attempted to reproduce [@wangAssessingRestoringReproducibility2021].
+[^w-note]: I consider the total sample to be only notebooks that had dependency information and used Python 3.5 or later, since those are the only ones Wang et al. attempted to reproduce [@wangAssessingRestoringReproducibility2021].

 [^o-note]: This figure is the average normalized "reproducibility score", based on whether the method, data, and experiment, were available.
 If it were 1, all the papers in the sample would be have method, data, and experiment availability, and if it were 0, none would be.